 One of the most damaging injuries you can suffer is a traumatic brain injury (TBI).
 It can be the result of a car accident or other sort of negligence.
-A had injury caused by a car accident can lead to TBI.
+A head injury caused by a car accident can lead to TBI.

 Traumatic brain injury occurs when a blow or impact to the head causes damage to the brain.
 It may require surgery.
-It may cause bleeding in the brain which can affect your memory, speech, and ability to perform day to day functions.
+It may cause bleeding in the brain, which can affect your memory, speech, and ability to perform day-to-day functions.

 If someone is responsible for your TBI, you are entitled to compensation.
 TBI can affect your physical health.
 It may prevent you from doing the job that you love.
 It may prevent you from working altogether.

 TBI also affects your family.
 It impacts how you respond to your spouse and children.
 It affects the way you interact with society at large.
 In short, a TBI affects every single aspect of your life.
 If you’re lucky, it can be fixed with treatment or surgery.
 If you’re not lucky, however, it can last a lifetime and change your life in unimaginable ways.

 Damages and Compensation for a Traumatic Brain Injury

 If you suffer a traumatic brain injury, and it is someone else’s fault, you are entitled to compensation.
 TBI can lead to many sorts of damages.
 It is up to your attorney to help you prove what losses you have suffered.
 TBI can result in compensation for: